-Each iNet will establish and host an iNet team who will take responsibility for delivering the actions underpinning this Strategy.
-To achieve this they will act as market makers and drive interactions to raise the level of knowledge exchange and innovation for the economic benefit of the region.
-Teams will be independent of any institution and their activities will be transparent and open, ensuring businesses receive the most appropriate solutions to their needs.
-Teams will have a high level of knowledge and experience of the technologies and industry sectors relevant to their iNet.
-This will be balanced from both the industry and academic perspective.
+www.eminnovation.org.uk programme of networking, enabling technologies and skills events, these teams act as market makers, driving interactions and raising the level of knowledge exchange and innovation for the economic benefit of the region.
+Teams are Business Link accredited and branded, they are independent of any institution and their activities are transparent and open, ensuring businesses receive the solutions most appropriate to their needs.
+Teams also have a high level of knowledge and experience of the technologies and industry sectors relevant to their iNet, something supported and balanced from both the industry and academic perspective by an expert Strategic Advisory Panel.